Mikhail Berens: Biography

-During the Russo-Japanese War, as a junior officer he served as navigator on the battleship Sevastopol, and was captain of the destroyer Boyki after the Battle of the Yellow Sea.
+During the Russo-Japanese War, as a junior officer, he served as navigator on the battleship Sevastopol, and was captain of the destroyer Boyki after the Battle of the Yellow Sea.
 After the Russian defeat, Berens escaped with his ship to Qingdao and was interned for the remainder of the war.
-In 1906 he joined the Baltic Fleet and was executive officer of the cruiser Diana and subsequently commanded the destroyer Novik during World War I. On August 18, 1915, he engaged two German destroyers in the Gulf of Riga, sinking one and inflicting heavy damage on the other.
+In 1906 he joined the Baltic Fleet and was the executive officer of the cruiser Diana and subsequently commanded the destroyer Novik during World War I. On August 18, 1915, he engaged two German destroyers in the Gulf of Riga, sinking one and inflicting heavy damage on the other.
 For this action, he was awarded the Order of St. George from Russia and the Legion of Honour from France.

-In 1916 he was promoted to captain of the battleship Petropavlovsk and became chief of staff of the Russian Baltic Fleet in 1917.
+In 1916, he was promoted to captain of the battleship Petropavlovsk and became chief of staff of the Russian Baltic Fleet in 1917.
 Following the Russian Revolution, the Russian Provisional Government dismissed him in 1918 without pension.

 He escaped from in March 1919 Petrograd via Finland and joined Admiral Kolchak, who gave him the rank of rear admiral and assigned him command the White Movement naval forces at Vladivostok.
-On January 31, 1920, he took his remaining vessels and numerous refugees to Tsuruga in Japan.
+On 31 January 1920, he took his remaining vessels and numerous refugees to Tsuruga in Japan.
 In August 1920 he arrived at Sevastopol in the Crimea and joined General Wrangel's Armed Forces of South Russia.
 He was assigned command of the fortress of Kerch in September 1920, patrolling the Sea of Azov and the Black Sea.
 With the collapse of the White Movement, he evacuated his forces with Wrangel's fleet to Bizerte in French Tunisia.
-He commanded the Russian fleet in exile from January 1921 until its disarmament after the recognition by France of the Soviet Union on October 29, 1924.
+He commanded the Russian fleet in exile from January 1921 until its disarmament, after the recognition by France of the Soviet Union on October 29, 1924.

 Admiral Berens (third from left) at Bizerte, 1921.

 Remaining in Tunis, he worked in the agricultural sector and participated actively in the affairs of the local Department of Navy Union.
 He died in Tunis in 1943 and was buried at the cemetery in Megrin.
 His ashes were transferred to the Borzhel cemetery in Tunisia on April 30, 2001.

 Mikhail's brother Yevgeniy Berens joined the Bolshevik cause during the Russian Civil War and became commander in the Soviet Navy.